emmaroussel/projectARDS/circuitMice/README.md

 - **referenceValuesMiceOld.in**: Input file describing the baseline circuit parameters and ventilator settings for mice when the Old ventilator pressure waveform is used (exponential inspiratory and expiratory phases).
--** RHcircuitVarC.slx**: Simulink circuit modeling the respiratory system (where the circuit upper branch corresponds to healthy alveoli and the bottom branch to recruitable alveoli) and a pressure-controlled ventilator.
+- **RHcircuitVarC.slx**: Simulink circuit modeling the respiratory system (where the circuit upper branch corresponds to healthy alveoli and the bottom branch to recruitable alveoli) and a pressure-controlled ventilator.
 Capacitors were made pressure-dependent to model the lung stiffening with